matgalv2/shop-app/readme.md

 ### 2. Database
 * Database migrations - to ensure application works with latest version of database Flyway controls database migrations.
 * DSL - to simplify work with database Quill provides QDSL for expressing queries in Scala.
-* Queries implementations - due to fact that quill queries return effects that can fail with SQLError all effects should die with DatabaseCriticalFailure
+* Queries implementations - due to fact that quill queries return effects that can fail with SQLError all effects should die with DatabaseCriticalFailure.
 * Audit table - to allow monitoring changes in orders table audit table has been utilized.
 Any change in orders table triggers trigger which saves modification in orders_aud table.
-* Indexes - due to the fact that sooner or later orders_aud will become large in size hash and btree indexes were added to simplify queries using this table
+* Indexes - due to the fact that sooner or later orders_aud will become large in size hash and btree indexes were added to simplify queries using this table.

 ### 3. Data transformation
-* Mappers - Chimney library was utilized for transforming data types (Domain <-> DTO)
+* Mappers - Chimney library was utilized for transforming data types (Domain <-> DTO).

 ### 4. Domain
 * Validation - to ensure all data flowing through app is valid, all the objects are validated before being used.
-* ErrorMessage - special type class for all domain errors to easily transform them into error responses
+* ErrorMessage - special type class for all domain errors to easily transform them into error responses.

 ### 5. Data flow
 * To allow fetching reasonable number of some type of data all repositories supports fetching with offset and limit.

 ### 6. Automation
-* Cyclic jobs - side tasks that must be done in specified intervals like archiving delivered orders after 3 months
+* Cyclic jobs - side tasks that must be done in specified intervals like archiving delivered orders after 3 months.

+### 7. Asynchronous processing
+* Message Broker - some time-costly operation should be nonblocking that is why Kafka was utilized to process order requests